7 ways to relieve itchy psoriasis

 Limit shower time.
 Limit showers to 5 minutes and baths to 15 minutes or less.
 Spending too much time in the water can dry your skin, which can worsen the itch.

 Use moisturizer.
 Applying a moisturizing cream or ointment after every hand washing, bath, and shower helps to seal much-needed moisture into your skin.
 Moisturizer helps reduce the redness and the itch.
 It also helps your skin heal.

 Try an itch-relieving product.
 You can buy many of these without a prescription.
-Once that contains menthol, or camphor tends to work best for itchy psoriasis.
+Ones that contain menthol, or camphor tend to work best for itchy psoriasis.